-A random selection of twelve images, some are taken from other gallery pages, some are exclusive to the random gallery.
-The green reload button found at the bottom of the gallery page will select a new set of images from an ever-increasing pool of images.
+A random selection of twenty-four images, some are taken from other gallery pages, some are exclusive to the random gallery.
+The reload button found at the bottom of the gallery page will select a new set of images from an ever-increasing pool of images.
 This reload feature is the same for all gallery pages.

 Typical British Summer scenery mostly captured with an ultra wide angle lens for a wider view.
 Some of these images have been edited in a high contrast style with enhanced colour, also includes a selection of moody mono images with the same high contrast characteristics.
 All images were taken in the months of June, July and August at various locations in the southern half of the UK.
 Similar views can be found across most of the UK during the summer months.

 The Winter wonderland...
 Early morning in wooded areas with fog and frost and penetrating sunlight.
 In contrast to the previous gallery, this set captures that magic to be found in the colder months.
 A natural phenomena, the 'crepuscular ray', features heavily in this gallery.
 When cold, damp and frost hit ground meets warm sunlit air a mist envelops the land.
 Illuminated by sunlight, this water vapour glows and anything that gets in the way creates shadow.
 Just to be there to witness this is special and capturing the moment in a photograph happens to be one of my favourite pastimes.

 An endless fascination... the dandelion.
 If I had to choose just one macro subject, this would most likely be the one.
 The shots in this series were taken with a reversed wide angle manual prime lens.